-NOTICE OF 2020 ANNUAL MEETING OF STOCKHOLDERS To be held June 2, 2020
+NOTICE OF 2021 ANNUAL MEETING OF STOCKHOLDERS To be held June 1, 2021

-Notice is hereby given that the 2020 Annual Meeting of Stockholders, or Annual Meeting, of Cabaletta Bio, Inc., will be held online on June 2, 2020 at 10:00 a.m.
+Notice is hereby given that the 2021 Annual Meeting of Stockholders, or Annual Meeting, of Cabaletta Bio, Inc., will be held online on June 1, 2021 at 9:00 a.m.
 Eastern Time.
 The safety of our stockholders is important to us, and given the current guidance by public health officials surrounding COVID-19 and group gatherings, this year's Annual Meeting will be held virtually.
 You may attend the meeting virtually via the Internet at www.proxydocs.com/CABA, where you will be able to vote electronically and submit questions.
+You will need the control number included with the Notice of Internet Availability of Proxy Materials being mailed to you separately in order to attend the Annual Meeting.
 The purpose of the Annual Meeting is the following:

-- 1. To elect one class I director to our board of directors, to serve until the 2023 annual meeting of stockholders and until his successor has been duly elected and qualified, or until his earlier death, resignation or removal; - 2.
-To ratify the appointment of Ernst & Young as our independent registered public accounting firm for the fiscal year ending December 31, 2020: and - 3.
+- 1. To elect two class II directors to our board of directors, to serve until the 2024 annual meeting of stockholders and until their successor has been duly elected and qualified, or until their earlier death, resignation or removal; - 2.
+To ratify the appointment of Ernst & Young as our independent registered public accounting firm for the fiscal year ending December 31, - 3.
 To transact any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.

-The proposal for the election of a director relates solely to the election of a class I director nominated by the board of directors.
+The proposal for the election of directors relates solely to the election of two class II directors nominated by the board of directors.

-Only Cabaletta Bio, Inc. stockholders of record at the close of business on April 15, 2020, will be entitled to vote at the Annual Meeting and any adjournment or postponement thereof.
+Only Cabaletta Bio, Inc. stockholders of record at the close of business on April 9, 2021, will be entitled to vote at the Annual Meeting and any adjournment or postponement thereof.